What is knee pain and why does it occur?

 - Knee pain is one of the most common complaints today.

-- The knee is the largest joint in the human body and bears many times the body weight every day.
+- The knee is the largest joint in the human body and carries many times the body's weight daily.

-- The knee coordinates complex movements in activities such as climbing stairs, sports and everyday movements.
+- The knee coordinates complex movements during activities such as climbing stairs, sports, and everyday movements.

-- Our knees do a lot of hard work every day, which can lead to pain.
+- Our knees work hard every day, which can lead to pain.

 Table of Contents

-Key statistic: Over 20 million Germans regularly suffer from knee pain, affecting both young athletes and older people.
-The good news: In most cases, knee pain can be successfully relieved with natural methods.
+Important Statistic: Over 20 million Germans regularly suffer from knee pain, affecting both young athletes and older people.
+The good news: In most cases, knee pain can be successfully alleviated with natural methods.

-The most helpful remedies for knee pain include: rest and relaxation , anti-inflammatory ointments with herbal active ingredients, targeted exercises to strengthen muscles, cold therapy for acute pain, heat treatment for chronic pain, ergonomic aids such as bandages, and a balanced diet with anti-inflammatory nutrients.
-The combination of natural home remedies and professional treatment often produces the best results.
+For knee pain, the most helpful remedies are: rest and recuperation, anti-inflammatory ointments with herbal ingredients, targeted exercises to strengthen muscles, cold therapy for acute pain, heat applications for chronic complaints, ergonomic aids such as bandages, and a balanced diet with anti-inflammatory nutrients.
+The combination of natural home remedies and professional treatment often yields the best results.

 As someone who has researched and developed herbal remedies for over two decades, I can say from experience: Nature offers us valuable solutions for knee pain.
-My grandmother, an experienced pharmacist, taught me early on how powerful the right botanical extracts can be for joint pain.
+My grandmother, an experienced pharmacist, taught me early on how powerfully the right botanical extracts can work for joint complaints.
 Today, we combine this traditional wisdom with modern research.

-To effectively treat knee pain, it's important to understand the complex structure of our knee joint.
+To effectively treat knee pain, it is important to understand the complex structure of our knee joint.
 This marvel of nature consists of several interlocking components that are perfectly coordinated.

-- Bones: thigh bone (femur), shin bone (tibia), fibula and kneecap (patella)
+- Bones: Thigh bone (femur), shin bone (tibia), calf bone (fibula), and kneecap (patella)

-- Cartilage: Protects the ends of bones and enables smooth movement
+- Cartilage: Protects bone ends and allows for smooth movement

-- Menisci: C-shaped cartilage discs as natural shock absorbers
+- Menisci: C-shaped cartilage discs acting as natural shock absorbers

 - Ligaments: Stabilize the joint (cruciate ligament, collateral ligaments)